Sequel-Ace/Sequel-Ace/docs/get-started/local-connection.md

 #### Connecting via a socket connection

-Unfortunately, due to sandboxing nature, Sequel Ace is not allowed to connect to the sockets which are out of the Sandbox.
+Unfortunately, due to sandboxing nature, Sequel Ace is not allowed to connect to the sockets which are out of the sandbox.
 As a workaround, you can create a socket in `~/Library/Containers/com.sequel-ace.sequel-ace/Data` and connect to it.
 This can be done by putting these lines to your MySQL configuration file (usually, `my.cnf`):
 ```
 [mysqld]
 socket=/Users/YourUserName/Library/Containers/com.sequel-ace.sequel-ace/Data/mysql.sock